kordrawr-maker/MangoRestore/README.md

 #  🥭 MangoRestore

-Back up and restore your Discord server structure — channels, roles, permissions, emojis, and settings.
+-# all credits goto 2.40987 on discord (known as mangoboy456) Back up and restore your Discord server structure — channels, roles, permissions, emojis, and settings.

 ## Setup